- About CAPS

 Summer Term students must pay the Student Health and Counseling Fee before using CAPS services.

-Your first appointment will be made on a same-day basis by calling CAPS (541-737-2131) after 8:30 a.m.
-These appointments tend to fill up quickly, and students are encouraged to call early on the day that they would like to meet with a counselor.
+Your first appointment will be made on a same-day basis by calling CAPS (541-737-2131) at 8:30am, or as close to 8:30am as possible.
+These appointments are limited and tend to fill up very quickly, so students are encouraged to call early on the day that they would like to meet with a counselor.
 For more information, please click here.

 Our staff are committed professionals with particular expertise in the concerns of college students.
 Our staff includes Psychologists, Clinical Social Workers, Professional Counselors, Pre-doctoral Residents completing the final stages of their doctoral training in Clinical or Counseling Psychology, and Master's students in Counselor Education.
 If you have a preference regarding whom you see, we encourage you to tell the receptionist; in some cases this may increase the length of your wait for an appointment but we will do everything possible to accommodate your request.